 Discussion point Decision/action to be taken (date completed) Person responsible 1 Declare an outbreak and convene an OCT following Public Health risk assessment 2 Agree the chair 3 Formulate an outbreak code and working case definition 4 Define the population at risk 5 Active case finding, request line listing of residents and staff from the RCF 6 Discuss whether it is a facility-wide outbreak or unit- specific 7 Confirm how and when communications will take place between the RCF, CIPCN, CHO NH lead, Public Health and the laboratory 8 Review the control measures (infection prevention and control necessary to prevent the outbreak from spreading).
-Confirm that the management of the facility is responsible for ensuring that agreed control measures are in place and enforced 9 Discuss which specimens have been collected.
+Confirm that the management of the facility is responsible for ensuring that agreed control measures are in place and enforced 9 Review vaccination status of all residents and staff 10 Discuss which specimens have been collected.
 Notify the laboratory of the investigation.
-10 Confirm the type and number of further laboratory specimens to be taken.
+11 Confirm the type and number of further laboratory specimens to be taken.
 Clarify which residents and staff should be tested.
-11 Confirm with the laboratory that it will phone or fax results (both positive and negative) directly to the requesting doctor and that this person will notify Public Health.
+12 Confirm with the laboratory that it will phone or fax results (both positive and negative) directly to the requesting doctor and that this person will notify Public Health.
 Review the process for discussing laboratory results with the RCF's designated officer.
-12 Liaise with the RCF and laboratory regarding specimen collection and transport 13 Identify persons/institutions requiring notification of the outbreak e.g. families of ill or all residents of the facility; health care providers e.g. GPs, physiotherapists etc.; infectious disease consultants, consultant microbiologists, infection prevention & control specialists, Emergency Departments; local hospitals, other RCF, HPSC 14 Discuss whether a media release is required 17 Ensure that the incident is promptly reported to HPSC and surveillance details entered onto CIDR 18 Provide updates on the investigation to the Assistant National Director, ISD-Health Protection when/if required 19 Discuss communication arrangements with HSE management ± HSE crisis management team 20 Discuss communication arrangements with local GPs and Emergency Departments 21 Decide how frequently the OCT should meet and agree criteria to declare outbreak over 22 Prepare/circulate an incident report/set date for review meeting www.hse.ie/infectioncontrol
+13 Liaise with the RCF and laboratory regarding specimen collection and transport

+Discussion point Decision/action to be taken (date completed) Person responsible 14 Identify persons/institutions requiring notification of the outbreak e.g. families of ill or all residents of the facility; health care providers e.g. GPs, physiotherapists etc.; infectious disease consultants, consultant microbiologists, infection prevention & control specialists, Emergency Departments; local hospitals, other RCF, HPSC 15 Discuss whether a media release is required 16 Ensure that the incident is promptly reported to HPSC and surveillance details entered onto CIDR 17 Provide updates on the investigation to the Assistant National Director, ISD-Health Protection when/if required 18 Discuss communication arrangements with HSE management ± HSE crisis management team 19 Discuss communication arrangements with local GPs and Emergency Departments 20 Decide how frequently the OCT should meet and agree criteria to declare outbreak over 21 Prepare/circulate an incident report/set date for review meeting www.hse.ie/infectioncontrol